awsdocs/aws-lambda-developer-guide/doc_source/with-cloudtrail-example.md

 ## Turn on CloudTrail<a name="with-cloudtrail-example-prepare-create-buckets"></a>

-In the AWS CloudTrail console, turn on the trail in your account by specifying *examplebucket* in the `us-west-2` region for CloudTrail to save logs\.
+In the AWS CloudTrail console, turn on the trail in your account by specifying a bucket for CloudTrail to save logs\.
 When configuring the trail, do not enable SNS notifications\.

 For instructions, see [Creating and Updating Your Trail](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-create-and-update-a-trail.html) in the *AWS CloudTrail User Guide*\.